 Edited by Kathryn Cooperman and Morgan Moore

 While Hulu’s The Handmaid’s Tale has captivated television audiences everywhere, it has a very special significance to Bostonians, since it is set here in our fair city.
 The Handmaid’s Tale is set in the non-distant future.
 Religious radicals have taken over the United States government, and Gilead, their punitive new “republic”, has risen from the ashes of what was formerly Cambridge, MA.
-We follow the story of Offred, formerly known as June, an editor [of what, does the show say?] who is now exploited by the republic and given the name of her commander, (of) Fred Waterford.
+We follow the story of Offred, formerly known as June, an editor who is now exploited by the republic and given the name of her commander, (of) Fred Waterford.
 Offred’s new role is to be a Handmaid, a form of sexual slavery in which she is expected to bear children for Fred and his wife, Serena Joy.
 Not only is she forced to undergo a ritualized sexual assault on a monthly basis, but many of the liberties we take for granted have been stripped away, such as reading, working, and even speaking since there are set greeting phrases that must be used in Gilead.
 The Handmaid’s Tale is meant to be a warning to all Americans about the dangers of losing our freedom.
 But for the smart and stubborn people who rally behind #BostonStrong, the series is particularly challenging to the notions of who we are.

 It’s bizarre to experience an on-screen representation of Boston that is both familiar and grotesque.
 It’s exciting to see allusions to the city on screen, but it’s horrifying when we remember how the characters feel about it—nostalgic because it no longer exists.
 For the characters, their lives in Boston are like a dream from another life, so different from where they are now.
 The Boston I know fights for civil rights and equality but the theocracy of Gilead has stripped all but the most powerful of their freedoms.
 Massachusetts was the first state to legalize gay marriage but homosexuality is a criminal offense in Gilead punishable by death.
 While Bostonians today march in protest of the executive Muslim ban, Gileadeans must practice in secret.
 But Gilead’s rigid social structure is not so outlandish, given Boston’s history.
 Massachusetts was founded as a Puritan colony, with very strict rules and regulations.
 Despite fleeing England for religious persecution, the settlers quickly set up incredibly rigid social structures and strict rules of conduct.
 Those who trespassed against those rules were ostracized and/or punished.
 As much as many Bostonians would like to think that this is a liberal intellectual hub, we cannot erase that fundamental part of our history.